CAOXP/markdown2docx4academic/article/article.md

 toc-title: 'Contents'

 # Fonts
-fontenc: # allows font encoding to be specified through fontenc package (with pdflatex); default is T1 (see LaTeX font encodings guide)
+fontenc: 'Times New Roma' # allows font encoding to be specified through fontenc package (with pdflatex); default is T1 (see LaTeX font encodings guide)
 fontfamily: # font package for use with pdflatex: TeX Live includes many options, documented in the LaTeX Font Catalogue.
 The default is Latin Modern.
 fontfamilyoptions: # options for package used as fontfamily; repeat for multiple options.
 fontsize: # font size for body text.
 The standard classes allow 10pt, 11pt, and 12pt.
 To use another size, set documentclass to one of the KOMA-Script classes, such as scrartcl or scrbook.